Our History

 At the meeting of the Association in Urbana in August 1998, it was agreed that the UMRA should serve as the communication center for its operations.
 Our association has created and updated a directory of the member associations and a survey of their practices.

-In the spring of 1998, University President Lee Bollinger responded to a request for greater University support for UMRA by providing an office, some secretarial support, and $3500 annually toward postage as well as meeting rooms, in the UM facility known as Wolverine Tower.
+In the spring of 1998, University President Lee Bollinger responded to a request for greater University support for UMRA by providing an office, some secretarial support, a small annual stipend, and meeting rooms in the UM facility known as Wolverine Tower.
 UMRA social hours were originally held there since the fall of 1998.
 As attendance increased, UMRA outgrew this facility, so that social hours are now held at a local conference center.
 Membership has grown to well over 1000.